jolivain/trusted-firmware-a/docs/plat/marvell/armada/build.rst

 - CRYPTOPP_PATH

-        For Armada37x0 only, use this parameter tp point to Crypto++ source code directory, which is required for building WTP image tool.
+        For Armada37x0 only, use this parameter to point to Crypto++ source code directory, which is required for building WTP image tool.
+When both options CRYPTOPP_LIBDIR and CRYPTOPP_INCDIR are set it is not needed to specify this CRYPTOPP_PATH parameter.

+- CRYPTOPP_LIBDIR

+        For Armada37x0 only, use this parameter to point to the directory with compiled Crypto++ library.
+This parameter is required for building WTP image tool when CRYPTOPP_PATH is not specified.

+- CRYPTOPP_INCDIR

+        For Armada37x0 only, use this parameter to point to the directory with header files of Crypto++ library.
+This parameter is required for building WTP image tool when CRYPTOPP_PATH is not specified.

 For example, in order to build the image in debug mode with log level up to 'notice' level run